The free self-hosted SERP API for Google, Bing, Yandex & more.

 Integrate live SERP data into apps, dashboards, or AI agents with a small REST API and minimal setup.

-Track rankings, monitor competitors, and inspect SERP features such as AI summaries, answer boxes, people-also-ask, and related searches.
+Track rankings across Google, Yandex, Baidu, and Bing, monitor competitors, and inspect SERP features such as AI summaries, answer boxes, people-also-ask, and related searches.

-Ground LLM responses and retrieval workflows on live, multi-engine search results.
+Ground LLM responses, RAG retrieval, and agent workflows on live, multi-engine search results, including Yandex and Baidu coverage.

 OpenSERP common questions